pavelkvkv/Wireless_espnow_lib/README.md

 # Description

-This is a library for a reliable transfer of not very large data on the ESP NOU protocol.
+This is a library for a reliable transfer of not very large data on the ESP-NOW protocol.
 It contains a number of opportunities that the original protocol does not have:
 - Request and write parameters (integers, blobs, strings) with flexible wrapping for your needs (look in examples/wireless_params.c)
 - Read and write files in one-function manner, request file lists (look for io wrappers in examples/wireless_port.h)
 - Unicast data feeding and receiving (look in examples/wireless_feed.c)